 Next, I read the email in which you had also asked me to “Please follow the link and confirm your password, as it’s going to expire today.”
 I follow it and end up giving my account details.
 It is called phishing.

 Phishing is a Criminal activity using social engineering techniques.
 Phishers attempt to fraudulently acquire sensitive information, such as passwords and credit card details, by masquerading as a trustworthy person or business in an electronic communication.
 (Wikipedia)

 Types of Phishing

-Unlike an Ip address, which doesn’t really give personal information of a person to a phisher cellphone or mobile numbers do have an easy access to this information.
-Therefor an SMS message designed to scare the recipient into calling a number to enquire about something (like a fake purchase information or a tempting lottery money) would provide the attacker a validation of your number, meaning he knows that this number is valid.
+An SMS message designed to scare the recipient into calling a number to enquire about something (like a piece of fake purchase information or tempting lottery money) would provide the attacker a validation of your number, meaning he knows that this number is valid.

-How fast they grow and spread, is really alarming now.
-Bluetooth, GPRS, CDMA, they can get into your mobiles in the form of wallpapers, ringtones.
-In short anything, we like and is attractive.
+These are a severe threat to the mobile because of the technology itself.
+As technology advances, even the spammers get smarter because there are always loopholes.
+How fast they grow and spread is alarming now.
+Bluetooth, 5G, 4G, VOLTE.
+They can get into your mobiles in the form of wallpapers and ringtones.
+In short, anything we like and is attractive.

 Once installed, they can spread themselves again through messages and can access your contact list.
-So one of the best solution is don’t download or accept these things unless you know you were supposed to get it.
+So one of the best solutions is don’t download or accept these things unless you know you were supposed to get them.

 Spear phishing is targeted at a specific group or an enterprise.
-Hmm lets make it simple.
-Let’s say, you are an employee of a company, and you get an email which looks exactly like your project manager sent it.
-And in the email it asks you for vital information of the company.
-You don’t mind sending him(after all he is your boss!!).
+Let’s say you are an employee of a company, and you get an email that looks exactly like your project manager sent it.
+And in the email it asks you for vital information about the company.
+You don’t mind sending him(after all, he is your boss!!).

-Its intended to get viable information and passwords, and beware they can be containing trojans to knock down your system after you gave given the details!!
-You cant find the link ever back.
+It’s intended to get viable information and passwords, and beware.
+They can contain trojans to knock down your system after you have given the details!!
+You can find the link ever back.